Cascading Dark Energy: Conclusions

 Since the effective super-Planckian field samples the potential at relatively large values of the scalar field, the form of the potential at such values of the field can effectively be different from the part of the potential that only samples the sub-Planckian values of the field.
 For example, the late field can effectively be on the parts of the potential that is just a cosmological constant.
 In this limit, the predictions and statistical significance of the model should be comparable approaches to the Rock `n' Roll model.
 However, in principle, the late and early dark energy fields can have different potentials and this affects the predictions of the model.
 This is one interesting research avenue that is worth considering in the future.

 Even with monomial potentials for both the late and early dark energy fields, one can assume non-renormalizable forms for the potentials.
-For example with a sixth-order monomial potential, $\phi^6$, we expect that the model can achieve larger values of $H_0$.
+For example with a sixth-order monomial potential, $\phi^6$, we expect that the model can achieve larger values of $H_0$, as shown in \cite{Poulin:2018cxd}.
 The scalar fields also may have non-canonical kinetic terms.
-In particular, we can consider the DBI kinetic terms which have well-based theoretical motivations.
-In addition, although in this paper, we assumed that the late dark energy and the cascading fields couple to the Einstein gravity minimally, one can consider their non-minimal couplings with gravity too.
-These possibilities are left for future investigations.
+In particular, we can assume the kinetic terms for the dark energy fields have a DBI form, which has well-based theoretical motivations \citep{Ahn:2009xd}.
+In addition, although in this paper, we assumed that the late dark energy and the cascading fields are coupled to the Einstein gravity minimally, one can consider their non-minimal couplings with gravity too \citep{Sakstein:2019fmf, Braglia:2020auw, Karwal:2021vpk, McDonough:2021pdg}.
+These possibilities are left for future investigation.